fipro78/osgi-jakartars/tutorials/cracin_your_osgi_application.md

 This error can be neglected.
 It seems CRIU attempts to restore TTY setting. [@AntonKozlov](https://github.com/AntonKozlov) mentioned that it would be more correct to do this in the CRaC JVM.
 You can simply ignore the issue, or redirect the stdout and stderr to files.

 The server should be available, but the error might be confusing.
 The reason is that in unprivileged mode we can't easily re-attach std out/err/in to terminals.
 In the initial version of the Jakarta-RS Whiteboard Tutorial I used SLF4J Simple Logging provider, which writes the logs to stdout.

+The issue can be neglected for OpenJDK CRaC or if you run the OpenJ9 CRIU Support container with an interactive terminal (`-ti`).
+If you start the OpenJ9 restore container without an interactive terminal, the container will exit immediately because trying to attach to a terminal in unprivileged mode without `-ti` causes an error.

 One solution to this is to tie stdin to /dev/null and redirect stdout and stderr to files, and those files need to be present at the same path on restore.
 The easiest solution is to just dump them to the checkpoint data dir. (as suggested by [@ymanton](https://github.com/ymanton)).